LouisJackman/language-x/docs/language-proposal/details/types.md

   Interpreted another way, a package is just a singleton type.
 * Setters do not exist due to Sylan being a immutable language.
 * Multiversal equality rather than universal equality.
+* Non-destructive updates by prefixing objects with a `..` and then invoking them like a class constructor.
+Missing fields get filled in from the old object.